 - Learning Ease – the pedagogy for learning to recognize and apply each cue is very simple and direct.

 - Minimal Number – The intent of Pcues is to reduce unnecessary mental processing operations.
-The trial-optimized system will achieve a balance between the numbers of cues, their ease of learning and the ambiguity the cues reduce.
+The trial-optimized system will achieve a balance between the number of cues, their ease of learning, and the ambiguity the cues reduce.